-- 1.12 The education provider will be notified in writing of the IBMS Education and Professional Standards Committee decision and their right to appeal.
-If an appeal is received the appeals process will be followed (see below). - 1.13 IBMS accredited programmes will be advertised on the Institute's website and the education provider will receive an accreditation certificate for the period of accreditation and permission to use the Institute's Accredited University logo.
+- 1.12 The education provider will be notified in writing that their programme(s) have achieved IBMS Accredited status following satisfactory responses to conditions set and formal ratification at IBMS E&PSC. - 1.13 IBMS Accredited programmes will be advertised on the Institute's website and the education provider will receive an accreditation certificate for the period of accreditation and permission to use the Institute's Accredited University logo.
 Only programmes that have current accreditation will be advertised on the Institute's website.
-The education provider will be expected to complete an annual monitoring report when requested by the IBMS.

-- 1.14 Failure of the education provider to maintain compliance with the criteria for IBMS accreditation will trigger a review by the Institute that may result in withdrawal of the accreditation status of the programme or programmes. - 1.15 Following a period of initial accreditation all programmes are normally reviewed on a five-year cycle of re-accreditation.
+The education provider will be expected to complete annual monitoring reports when requested by the IBMS. - 1.14 Failure of the education provider to maintain compliance with the criteria for IBMS accreditation will trigger a review by the Institute that may result in withdrawal of the accreditation status of the programme or programmes. - 1.15 Following a period of initial accreditation all programmes are normally reviewed on a five-year cycle of re-accreditation.
 Education providers will be contacted by the IBMS at the beginning of the final academic year of their accreditation period to discuss arrangements for re-accreditation.